 Sometimes unusually low cholesterol occurs in tandem with some very undesirable health conditions, like cancer.
 Very low cholesterol has also been associated with hemorrhagic stroke, depression, and anxiety.
 This is a classic “chicken or the egg” situation.
 Was the person’s cholesterol low because they were depressed, or did their depression cause the cholesterol level to plummet?
 In pregnant women, excessively low cholesterol levels have been associated with preterm birth, and low birth weight.

 There is no formal definition of very low LDL cholesterol, but it’s probably <40 mg/dl.
 Many experts believe that chronically low levels impair the activity of the brain and hormones.
-They hypothesize that the depletion of LDL increases oxidative stress in the brain, which negatively affects both brain function and vascular integrity.
-Observational studies have shown a link between low LDL and increased mortality in the general population, especially in the elderly and patients who have suffered a heart attack or who have community-acquired pneumonia.
+They hypothesize that the depletion of LDL increases oxidative stress in the brain, negatively affecting both brain function and vascular integrity.
+Observational studies have shown a link between low LDL and increased mortality in the general population, especially in the elderly and among patients who have suffered a heart attack or have community-acquired pneumonia.
 In patients with sepsis, low cholesterol has been suggested as a marker for poor prognosis.

 Hypobetalipoproteinemia, an inherited disorder that results in severely low LDL levels, can cause fat malabsorption and hepatic steatosis that sometimes progress to cirrhosis and hepatocellular carcinoma.
 Many sufferers experience malnutrition and wasting.
 Individuals with the condition have been determined to have an increased chance of suffering a hemorrhagic stroke and are more likely to be diagnosed with depression.
 They also often experience eye problems related to deficiencies of fat-soluble vitamins A and D and the fact that the lens of their eye synthesizes cholesterol for structure and clarity.
 Their LDL levels are typically below the 5th percentile.